Rocky Mountain Cooking

 White Chocolate Peppermint Fudge, peppermint, fudge, white chocolate, marshmallow,

 Well, it’s official.
 We can legitimately start thinking about making cookies and candy for the holiday season.
-Heck, I have been in candy making mode for two weeks now.
+Heck, I have been in the candy-making mode for two weeks now.
 I don’t know (I have lost track) how many batches I have done but at least 12 batches of caramel and 8 or so of chocolate toffee caramel.
-When I’m done it will equate to about 1500 individual, hand wrapped caramels and probably 15 pounds of toffee.
+When I’m done it will equate to about 1500 individual, hand-wrapped caramels, and probably 15 pounds of toffee.
 I know that I am a glutton for punishment but I secretly love doing it and if I stopped doing my 10+ year tradition, I’d probably get backlash from clients, friends and, family.
-So the tradition continues and I continue to be a candy making fool!
+So the tradition continues and I continue to be a candy-making fool!

 This past week after a conversation with my cousin Lisa, I decided to add fudge to my repertoire!
 She had called and asked if I had a good fudge recipe.
 I thought about it and realized that I had never even attempted making fudge.
 So ding, ding, ding, I decided to make fudge.
 What the heck?
 What’s wrong with even more candy to give away!